Shoulders · Compound movement

 How to perform the Smith Machine Overhead Press

-- Lower under control to the start position, resetting the brace before each rep instead of bouncing out of the bottom.
+- Lower the bar under control back to upper-chest height along the same rails, resetting the brace before the next rep.

 Suggested working range: 8–12 reps.
 Default progression: double progression.